 What is Form 1040?

-Form 1040 is how individuals file personal income tax to the IRS.
-It’s used to report your gross income—the money you made over the past year—and how much of that income is taxable after credits, deductions, and personal exemptions.
-It will determine the amount of tax you owe or the refund you receive.
+Form 1040 is how individuals file a federal income tax return with the IRS.
+It’s used to report your gross income—the money you made over the past year—and how much of that income is taxable after tax credits and deductions.
+It calculates the amount of tax you owe or the refund you receive.

 This form can handle multiple sources of income and more complicated tax situations that an independent contractor or freelancer might face.

-If you’re a sole proprietor, you’ll need to fill out Schedule C to report income or loss from your business.
+If you’re a sole proprietor, you’ll include Schedule C with your Form 1040 to report income or loss from your business.